Brighten up a shelf with fabric in this fun decoupage bookcase project! You’ll be surprised at how easy it is to do with Mod Podge.

 One thing that’s on my to-do list for this January is to “re-do” my bookshelf – just like this decoupage bookcase with fabric project that you see above.

-And all I mean by that is I need to take all of the books off, go through them, dust, reorganize and make a giveaway pile.
+And all I mean by that is I need to take all of the books off, go through them, dust, reorganize, and make a giveaway pile.
 Every once in awhile you have to re-assess, right?
+And you know how one home decor project always leads to a slew of other projects.
+That’s the way it works.

 If you are thinking of doing a decoupage bookshelf of your own, you should consider a complete revamp like this one by Wendy.
 She did it with fabric, and it looks gorgeous and isn’t as hard as you would think.